Certificate of Occupancy

-The Construction Division of the Inspections Department issues a Certificate of Occupancy when a building has passed all inspections and is ready for use.
+The Construction Division of the Development Services Department issues a Certificate of Occupancy when a building has passed all inspections and is ready for use.
 A new building cannot be legally occupied until a Certificate of Occupancy has been issued.

 The Certificate of Occupancy is the final document in the inspections process.
 It verifies how a building may be used (for example, residential, commercial, business or multi-dwelling.)
 As a legal document, a Certificate of Occupancy may be required when selling property or refinancing a mortgage.